It’s finally time: you’re writing that book that’s been calling your name.

-You’re also opening up another revenue stream, and when it comes to online courses or membership sites, you can often price these much higher than a book.
+You’re also opening up another recurring revenue stream, and when it comes to online courses or membership sites, you can often price these much higher than a book.

 People expect to pay more for an online course, and because you’re not working with a publisher you’re able to set the price for your courses.

 You also don’t need to sell as many seats in a digital course to make more profits, because you’re keeping all of the income instead of splitting it with publishers and distributors.

 Essentially, developing an online course to sell off the back of your book means that all of your book promotion efforts can lead to direct revenues in your business.

 3. There are always going to be people who want to go deeper.